thoughtbot/maybe_haskell/release/maybe_haskell.md

 ## Chaining

-One of the nice things about this pattern is that it scales up to functions with (conceptually) any number of arguments.
+One of the nice things about this pattern is that it scales up to functions that, conceptually at least, can accept any number of arguments.
 Imagine that our `User` type had a third field representing their age:

 ```haskell
 data User = User String String Int
 ```

-Since our `getParam` function can only look up parameters of `String` values, we'll also need a `getIntParam` function to pull the user's age out of our `Params`:
+Since our `getParam` function can only look up parameters of type `String`, we'll also need a `getIntParam` function to pull the user's age out of our `Params`: